Skip to main content

 Author: Chelsea Culp

-DREAM Together Check Presentation Held for Western Kentucky Insurance Agency
+DREAM Together Check Presentation Held for BHW Properties, LLC

-A check presentation was held on Thursday, June 29th, to present DREAM Together incentive funds to Jonathan Simpkins in the amount of $17,280.
-Simpkins took advantage of the DREAM Together partnership program offered by FNB Bank and First Kentucky Bank.
+A check presentation was held on Friday, November 3rd to present DREAM Together incentive funds to BHW Properties, LLC in the amount of $50,000.
+BHW Properties, LLC took advantage of the DREAM Together partnership program offered by FNB Bank and First Kentucky Bank.
 The DREAM acronym stands for Downtown Revitalization & Economic Advancement for Mayfield.
 Together, both Mayfield-based banks have partnered to provide incentives and low interest loans for businesses that want to rebuild and invest again in downtown Mayfield.
 The collective goal of FKB and FNB is to stimulate economic development and put jobs back in one of the hardest hit areas in the community.

 About FNB Bank, Inc.